Monitoring the condition of the mother during the first stage of labour

 Maternal exhaustion may result in poor progress of labour, while poor progress of labour may result in maternal exhaustion.

-1-53 Is it necessary for every mother to receive intravenous fluid during labour?
+1-54 Is it necessary for every patient to receive intravenous fluid during labour?

-No. Low risk women who are progressing well in labour do not need intravenous fluid, even if 1+ or 2+ ketonuria is present.
-If there are no contraindications, women should be encouraged to take oral fluids during labour.
+No. Low-risk patients who are progressing well in labour do not need intravenous fluid, even if 1+ or 2+ ketonuria is present.
+If there are no contraindications, patients should be encouraged to take oral fluids during labour.

 Case study 1

-A woman is admitted at 32 weeks gestation.
+A patient is admitted at 32 weeks gestation.
 She complains of lower abdominal pain and fever.
 On general examination her temperature is 38 °C.

-1. Does this woman have a normal temperature?
+1. Does this patient have a normal temperature?

 No. She is pyrexial as her temperature is higher than 37 °C.

 3. What are the most likely causes of her pyrexia?